dschep/lambda-decorators/README.rst

      stop retry attempts for scheduled lambdas

-See each individual decorators for specific usage details and the Examples for some more use cases.
+See each individual decorators for specific usage details and the example for some more use cases.

 ======================================================================